 2. Read your resume.
 Can you get the basic gist of it in 30 seconds?
-If not, revise: recruiters generally spend only 8 seconds reviewing a resume.
+If not, revise it.
+Recruiters generally spend only 8 seconds reviewing a resume.

-3. Make TITLES and ORGANIZATIONS stand out, using bold, small caps or all caps.
+3. Make TITLES and ORGANISATIONS stand out, using bold, small caps or all caps.

-4. Avoid italics, as italicized words may come out illegible.
+4. Avoid italics, as italicised words may come out illegible.